23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Pebble Beach Golf Links | Pebble Beach Resorts

-Distance from previous destination: End of 17-mile drive
+Distance from previous destination: End of 17-Mile Drive

 11. Carmel-by-the-Sea